googlecodelabs/cloud-nebulous-serverless/noncloud/python/sheets/README.md

 ## Security

-The app uses [service account authentication](https://cloud.google.com/iam/docs/service-accounts) and [service account public/private key-pair with the appropriate IAM permissions](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for authorization for ease-of-use.
+The app uses [service account authentication](https://cloud.google.com/iam/docs/service-accounts) and [service account public/private key-pair with the appropriate IAM permissions](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for authorization.
 However, since Google Sheets documents are typically owned by human users, this can be changed to [end-use/Google account authentication](https://cloud.google.com/docs/authentication/end-user) with [OAuth client IDs](https://developers.google.com/identity/protocols/oauth2) where the data owner must grant the requested scope permissions to the app so it can access their private data.

+To get an idea of what code changes are required, check the `alt` folder in the repo for this [multi-API codelab](http://goo.gle/3nPxmlc) featuring the Google Drive, Cloud Storage, Cloud Vision, and Google Sheets APIs.
+There are code samples demonstrating OAuth client ID as well as service accounts, old and new Python auth libraries, and the [Google APIs client library](https://developers.google.com/api-client-library) for Python as well as [Google Cloud API client libraries](https://cloud.google.com/apis/docs/cloud-client-libraries).

 ## Deployments and their files